 Shell Chain Stitch

-Shell Chain is a member of the chain stitch family and a form of double chain stitch which is a lot of fun to do.
-Below is a freeform sample worked in a variety threads including satin ribbon and hand knitting yarn!
-The ribbon is about 1/4 of an inch wide.
-The fabric I worked it on is 25 cnt linen.
-A weave of this count has quite a bit of give which enable me to get a thick tapestry needle and thread through it with out having to tug, pull and carry on.
+Shell Chain is a member of the chain stitch family and a form of double chain stitch, which is a lot of fun to do.
+Below is a freeform sample worked in a variety of threads, including satin ribbon and hand-knitting yarn!
+The ribbon is about 1/4 inch wide.
+I used 25-count linen for the base fabric.
+A weave of this count has quite a bit of give, which enables me to get a thick tapestry needle and thread through it without having to tug, pull, and carry on.

 How to work Shell Chain Stitch